rickballard/CoCivium/legacy/CoCivium/_pr/ci_og-image-20250813_2231/legacy/Civium/archive/codex003-rights-alignment.md

 # Codex003: Rights Alignment Engine

-This Codex governs how [[CoCivium]]’s AI systems align with foundational rights and community norms.
+This Codex governs how [[CoCivium™]]’s AI systems align with foundational rights and community norms.

 ---